Gestalt Therapy: Definition

 Gestalt therapy is a client-centered approach, often tailored to each individual's unique needs and experiences.
 During therapy, the therapist serves as a guide and facilitator, helping clients explore their thoughts and feelings without judgment.

-This approach works on different levels.
+The gestalt approach works on different levels.
 For example, in addition to listening when people speak about their thoughts and emotions, a gestalt therapist examines their body language to interpret how the emotions manifest through physicality.
 A primary tenet of gestalt psychology is that the past cannot be changed, so studying unfinished business in the present moment is considered the only way to learn from and work through past events.

 As with many other types of therapy, gestalt therapy is tailored to build trust and rapport so clients are comfortable discussing their experiences in-depth.
 During the session, the gestalt therapist may ask the individual to consider how context, self-awareness, and other factors contribute to their perception of past and present events.
-This process may provide an opportunity for self-discovery and understanding, teaching clients to recognize when feelings emerge in daily life and how to control maladaptive thoughts and behaviors that may follow.
+The gestalt therapy process may provide an opportunity for self-discovery and understanding, teaching clients to recognize when feelings emerge in daily life and how to control maladaptive thoughts and behaviors that may follow.

 What to expect

 Gestalt therapy can require a collaborative effort between a therapist and a client, focusing on growth and empowerment rather than changing one’s personality.
 Clients may expect to spend the first sessions with their therapist, establishing connection and trust to become comfortable exploring potentially challenging and emotionally painful experiences.
-Gestalt therapists may use a few techniques, including but not limited to the following.

 Asking questions that encourage self-exploration